 Those providing senior care for a loved one with Alzheimer’s or another form of dementia know all too well the varied and complex behaviors associated with the disease, and one of the most challenging is the change in temperament – the Jekyll and Hyde transformation from that sweet, gentle person into an angry, offensive bully.
 The emotional pain those outbursts cause can be devastating, particularly for a caregiver who has been so dedicated and selfless to provide the senior care.

 However, it is imperative to try not to take these frustrating behaviors personally.
 That may sound tough, but remind yourself that your loved one is most likely speaking from a place of fear and/or frustration.
-Use these tips to help diffuse an angry situation and restore peace:
+Use these dementia and anger outbursts tips to help diffuse an angry situation and restore peace.

 - Stay calm.
 Your loved one may pick up on your heightened agitation and become more agitated in turn – and likewise, is more apt to calm down himself if you keep your cool.
 Minimizing distractions and trying to shift the person’s attention to a favorite activity can help.